 See the library reading list for this module (Canterbury)

-a.
-How to design a project based around specific research questions and hypotheses
+How to design a project based around specific research questions and hypotheses.

-b.
-How appropriate technologies may be applied/adapted to address specific research questions and hypotheses
+How appropriate technologies may be applied/adapted to address specific research questions and hypotheses.

-c.
-How to design and execute experiments to address specific research questions and hypotheses
+How to design and execute experimental and/or analytical approaches to address specific research questions and hypotheses.

-d.
-How to record experimental procedures and data appropriately using good laboratory practice
+How to record experimental and/or analytical procedures and data appropriately.

-e.
-How to write research articles in an appropriate, concise, informative and lucid style in keeping with high impact factor scientific journals
+How to present research in an appropriate, concise, informative and lucid style in keeping with high impact factor scientific journals and conference poster presentations.

 Back to top